Maine's first food, beverage, and agriculture scale-up accelerator program.

 Participants are led by a full-time program manager with 20+ years of food industry experience, who works directly with member companies to understand their business, and closely monitor company needs and progress.
 Cultivator companies can expect the following upon acceptance:

-Cultivator is a 12-month program which begins in April each year, starting with a Kick-Off workshop and company assessments.
-The program wraps up with a Showcase Event in March of the following year.
+Cultivator is a 12-month program, starting with a Kick-Off workshop and company assessments.
+The program wraps up with an annual Showcase Event.

 Applicants should be food, beverage, or agriculture companies who: